Section 9: Examinations

 Each research student will be notified in writing of the outcome of the examination of his or her thesis, after the examiners’ report has been considered by or on behalf of the responsible academic body.

 If you fail a University Examination it is important to obtain advice from your subject-tutor or supervisor as soon as possible (for example, to find out whether your college is willing to allow you to come back into residence).
 This applies to research students taking written qualifying examinations as well as to undergraduates and graduates on taught courses.
 The detailed provisions concerning any re-sit arrangements for each degree and other qualification are explained in Examination Regulations.
-In general, a student who fails the First Public Examination at the first attempt is permitted under the regulations to enter some form of the examination again normally within a year.
+In general, an undergraduate student who fails the First Public Examination at the first attempt is permitted under the regulations to enter some form of the examination again normally within a year.
 A student who fails the Second Public Examination (‘Finals’) is permitted under the regulations to re-enter the Examination; but unless this is done within the maximum number of terms specified for the subject concerned, he or she will not normally be eligible to obtain Honours.
 Except for a small number of subjects detailed in the regulations, students who have been classified in the Second Public Examination are not allowed to re-take their Finals in order to try to improve their results.
+Postgraduate students on taught courses are normally allowed to make a second attempt at a failed examination, in accordance with the regulations for the particular degree or other qualification.
 Research students who are unsuccessful when their theses are examined will be given advice individually via the Divisional Graduate Studies Office about any conditions under which they may revise and re-submit their work.

 Students cannot claim exemption from Jury Service.
 However, if you are summoned for this when you are preparing for or sitting examinations, the Chief Clerk in the Crown Court Office is likely to look sympathetically on a written request for your name to be taken off the list.